aranvhout/OMSS_generator/omss_documentation.md

   Default: `None`.

 - **`save`** (`bool`, optional):
-  Whether to save the matrix and alternatives to disk.
+  Whether to save the matrix and alternatives to folder.

   - `True`: Saves files to the specified path (or a default folder).
   - `False`: Returns the matrix and alternatives as Python objects.